viriduty/protocol-periphery-v1/docs/MULTICALL.md

 ]);
 ```

----

 ## 2. Batch Function Calls via Multicall3 Contract

-> ⚠️ **Note:** The Multicall3 contract is not fully compatible with SPG functions that involve SPGNFT minting due to access control and context changes during Multicall execution.
-For such operations, use [SPG's built-in `multicall` function](#batch-spg-function-calls-via-built-in-multicall-function).
+> ⚠️ **Note:** The Multicall3 contract is not fully compatible with workflow functions that involve SPGNFT minting due to access control and context changes during Multicall execution.
+For such operations, use [workflow contracts' built-in `multicall` function](#1-batch-workflow-function-calls-via-built-in-multicall-function).

 The Multicall3 contract allows you to execute multiple calls within a single transaction and aggregate the results.
 The `viem` library provides native support for Multicall3.